 Using chlorine bleach on cotton or paper products can create unwanted byproducts, dioxins.
 The EPA (Environmental Protection Agency) has stated that there is no safe level of dioxin exposure.
 Even if you aren’t using it on cotton or paper, bleach contains ammonia hydroxide which releases toxic ammonia gas.
 All the way around, this should not be considered a product that is safe to have in your house.

 All of the concerns that were listed for deodorizers and candles are valid here but now instead of just breathing the toxins in, you are applying them directly to your body.
 They are easily and readily absorbed through your skin into your bloodstream without any filtration until they make it to your organs.

-We have been researching & testing safe alternatives and will make them available as soon as we find an option that meets our standards.
+Recommended swap: We have been researching & testing safe alternatives and will make them available as soon as we find an option that meets our standards.